 It’s a better use of your time to and energy to upgrade your resume and then amplify it over LinkedIn and Indeed first, rather than waiting for months to start putting yourself out there just because your portfolio website isn’t done.

-You can start promoting yourself while you work on your website, this way.
-You can even point toward it as a portfolio project you’re working on, if a hiring manager or recruiter ask.
+This way, you can start promoting yourself while you work on your website.
+You can even point to it as a portfolio project you’re working on, if a hiring manager or recruiter asks.

 Choosing your website platform